-The 23-year-old made his debut for the Nationalelf in September 2011, and was part of the team that made it to the semi-finals at Euro 2012.
+The 23-year-old made his debut for the Nationalelf in Sept.
+2011, and was part of the team that made it to the semifinals at Euro 2012.

-Bender then went on to discuss Leverkusen's chances at silverware this term, and stressed that they have the quality to have a successful season.
+Bender then went on to discuss Leverkusen's chances at silverware this term, and stressed that the club has the quality to have a successful season.

 "We’ve shown for a long time what we’re capable of doing.
 We have a squad that can fight for titles."

-Leverkusen currently sit third in the Bundesliga table, and are among the remaining 32 teams in the Europa League.
+Leverkusen currently sits third in the Bundesliga table, and is among the remaining 32 teams in the Europa League.